tonyvx/007x/hr_efficiency/HR_Analysis.md

 * Employees having evaluation rating 0.8 - 1 ( this group also has folks leaving at higher satisfaction level too)
 * Employees who have been with the company for around 4 years

-__It seems low satisfaction is driven by over work and medium satisfaction is due to less work(does less work means lower renumeration?).
+__It seems low satisfaction is driven by over work and medium satisfaction is due to less work(does less work means lower remuneration?).
 Overall right sizing work across the workforce could improve overall satisfaction and company will be able to retain hard working and improve overall employee utilization.__

 ####Lets analyze number_project, average_montly_hours & last_evaluation